A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 In the seventh example, which is a modification of Example 4, we now consider a nonzero Manning friction term and study the convergence in time of the numerical solution towards discrete steady states over a continuous hump given by \eref{zz}.
 Three cases corresponding to the supercritical [Case (a)], subcritical [Case (b)], and transcritical flow with a steady shock [Case (d)] are taken into account.
 We take ``lake-at-rest'' initial conditions and the Dirichlet boundary conditions:

-As in Example 4, we compute the numerical solutions using the proposed NEW scheme at time $t=500$ in the computational domain $[0,25]$ covered with $200$ uniform cells.
+As in Example 4, we compute the numerical solutions using the proposed \bla{WB AF} scheme at time $t=500$ in the computational domain $[0,25]$ covered with $200$ uniform cells.
 We plot the obtained numerical solutions ($h+Z$, $q$, and $E$) in Figure \ref{fig6}.
 As one can see, the obtained numerical results are comparable with those reported in \cite{LCJKY, CCHKW_18}.
-We can therefore conclude that the proposed NEW scheme is also able to capture the steady states of different flow regimes in the presence of nonzero friction terms.
+We can therefore conclude that the proposed \bla{WB AF} scheme is also able to capture the steady states of different flow regimes in the presence of nonzero friction terms.